 Being touched by illness affects us in different ways.
 Many people want to give back to the community and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-In-person Education and Support Workshops entitled 'When Symptoms of Single and Multiple Concussions Persist: An Education and Support Workshop' ran quarterly from May 2014 to November 2019.
+Education and Support Workshops entitled "When Symptoms of Single and Multiple Concussions Persist: An Education and Support Workshop" ran quarterly from May 2014 to November 2019.
 We transitioned to Virtual Education and Support Workshops in 2020 as a result of the COVID-19 pandemic.